ode-to-the-code/railsapp2/app/controllers/concerns/spec.md

 # Specifications for the Rails Assessment

-# there's a rails helper method that makes the entry of the password unreadable or not plain text,l
+# there's a rails helper method that makes the entry of the password unreadable or not plain text, l
 # similar to text_field in formbuilder.
 # -solved, I changed it to password_field_tag in the sessions new, and to password_field in the users new form_for